io-gui/io/demo/readme.md

   `set(prop, value)` Use this method when property value is set by **user action**.
   It will trigger non-bubbling `[prop]-set` event.

+  `setProperties(props)` This method is used internally to set multiple properties in a batch.
+  It does not trigger `change()` method until `queueDispatch()` is called.

+  `objectMutated` This method is automatically called if element properties include an object value and 'object-mutated' event has been broadcasted on window.
+Internally, this method checks if mutated object is its property and calls `changed()` method if appropriate.

+  `queueDispatch()` This method is used internally to dispatch events and observers triggered y property changes.

   `dispatchEvent(type, detail, bubbles = true, src = this)` Shorthand for custom event dispatch.